fcolome14/Pilot_Logbook/README.md

 | SE | Single engine |
 | ME | Muliple engine |

-> NOTE: This project has been developed using the spanish pilot's flight logbook.
+> NOTE: This project has been developed using the spanish pilot's flight logbook as reference.
 Some acronyms may differ from other states.